20 Best Places to Visit in Europe in October 2025 (Cities, Beaches & Great Weather)

 October is one of the best months to visit Europe and savvy travelers are well aware of this.
 The summer crowds are gone and the summer weather has obviously cooled off, but most places are still warm and pleasant.
 Hotel prices are down in most European cities as well, so you can afford a nicer place in October than you could in any month of summer.

 Believe it or not, there are still at least 4 good beach destinations in Europe in October (5 if you count Barcelona), and we have those listed at the top of the article.
 Below that you’ll find the 16 best European cities to visit in October, and this year we’ve ranked them from cheapest to most expensive.
 Using our famous Europe Backpacker Index, we rank 54 of Europe’s top cities each year in costs per day for backpackers and budget travelers.
-You may be surprised to learn the the most expensive cities on the list will cost around US$120 per day while the cheapest are around US$40.
+You may be surprised to learn the the most expensive cities on the list will cost around US$130 per day while the cheapest are under US$50.
 Needless to say, if you are on a budget it matters a LOT where you go, and the list below will suggest cool places in all price ranges.

 Europe's 4 best October beach destinations